maxfahl/cursor-agent-master-prompt/prompt.md

 1. Read the "User Input" at the bottom
 2. Read through this entire prompt carefully
-3. Follow the "Execution Protocol"
+3. **Follow the "Execution Protocol" step by step**
 4. Stop at each verification point for human confirmation
 5. MAINTAIN THE TASK FILE AS THE CENTRAL SOURCE OF TRUTH

 > You must reply with "I understand the main objectives' when you have read and fully understood the above global objectives, also reply with:
->
 > - A summary of what the global objectives are
-> - Repeat what the execution protocol entails, step-by-step.
+> - Repeat what the execution protocol entails, step-by-step, mark the "Execution Protocol" as extra important in the summary.
 > - If [YOLO MODE] is set to "ask" in "User Input", ask the user if they want to proceed in "YOLO MODE" or not.
 Otherwise, respect the "on|off" preference.

 ---